ErikAbolins/ShedClient/README.md

 ## 📝 Disclaimer

-This project is for **educational purposes only**, demonstrating software engineering concepts through game modification.
-Use responsibly and in accordance with server rules and Minecraft's Terms of Service.
+This project is for **educational purposes only**, please do not try to use this on any servers.
+There are no bypasses so you'll get banned immediately.

 ## 🤝 Acknowledgments